 Humans first began developing astrology over 5,000 years ago in Mesopotamia.
 Skeptics have dismissed astrology for the past 200 years, because it hasn’t been verifiable by the scientific method…until now!
+The Star Score is a scientifically validated measure of astrological compatibility, similarity, and difference.

 Since the time of Issac Newton, astrology has declined from being a subject taught at universities to being abandoned by the scientific community and becoming pseudoscience because researchers have been unable to validate it through the scientific method.
 In contrast to previous studies which included subjective interpretations and predictions by astrologers, this research used an algorithm based on the process of astrological synastry and the position of the planets that was created to find correlations for astrologically similar or complementary people.